ndouglas-cloudsmith/AI-agents-platform-engineering/README.md

 #### AI-BOMs

-Similar to Software Bill of Material (SBOM), an AI-specific BOM exports a report of who made a model, how they built the model, and when they built the model: <br/>
+Similar to Software Bill of Material (SBOM), an AI-specific BOM exports a report of:
+- Who made a model
+- How they built the model
+- When they built the model
 ```https://huggingface.co/spaces/GenAISecurityProject/OWASP-AIBOM-Generator``` <br/>
 <br/>
 In this task, we'll go to the above URL to scan the following Hugging Face model ```Pankaj001/malicious-artifact```.
 It's worth noting that models can contain vulnerable dependencies: <br/>